Web Update Wizard - FAQ

 4. If the script is unable to download a file needed for the update, can you download it by typing the URL into the address bar of Internet Explorer?
 If not, perhaps there is a security configuration issue on your server.

-5. Check the WebUpdateSvc4.log file, which is maintained by the Web Update Wizard service as it runs.
+5. Check the WebUpdateSvc4.log file, which is maintained by the Software Update Wizard service as it runs.
 You will find this file in the same folder as WebUpdateSvc4.exe - normally the System32 folder.
 Check for error messages and that the log confirms that the steps you expected from your script have been completed.

-6. Switch Verbose Logging to the WebUpdateSvc4.log file on, as described here.
+6. Switch SuperLogging in the WebUpdateSvc4.log file on, as described here.

 7. If your ExecBefore or ExecAfter commands are not working correctly, ensure that you use quotation marks where the path is or expands to a long filename.